grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 });
 ```

 The authenticated state is stored on disk and the file name pattern is as follows: `<plugin-root>/playwright/.auth/<username>.json`.
-To prevent these files from being version controlled, you can add the following line to your `.gitignore` file.
+To prevent these files from being version controlled, you can add the following line to your `.gitignore` file:

 ```shell title=".gitignore"
 /playwright/.auth/